gazebosim/sdf_tutorials/nesting/proposal.md

 At present, SDFormat adds an `<include/>` tag.
 However, it has the following design issues:

-1. Encapsulation, Lifetime: There is no specification on how encapsulated an included file should be, and at what stage of construction inclusion is permitted.
+1. Encapsulation: There is no specification on how encapsulated an included file should be, and at what stage of construction inclusion is permitted.
     * Can the included file refer to joints that it does not define?
         * Example: Adding a gripper to an IIWA.
 There may be a weld pose based on the pneumatic or electric flange.
     * It is useful to encode frame offsets.